New York Yankees (NFL): 1926 season

 Once the league was under way, Grange lived up to his reputation and drew well wherever he played.
 22,000 spectators turned out in Philadelphia to watch the Yankees play the Philadelphia Quakers.
 In comparison, an NFL game a week later in the same stadium between the Frankford Yellow Jackets and the New York Giants drew only 10,000.
-However, the league would still fold at the end of the season.
-However Pyle's Yankees were given the NFL franchise that was asked for in the first place.
+Nevertheless, the AFL folded at the end of the season, but Pyle's Yankees were given the franchise in the NFL for which he originally asked.

 NFL and Decline

 While the bulk of the AFL disappeared with the demise of the league, two of its members had an official existence after the 1926 season.
 Although the Brooklyn Horsemen disbanded after its last NFL game, the team's franchise was never withdrawn or canceled by the league.
-New York Giants owner Tim Mara was awarded the Horsemen franchise in payment of a debt and proceeded to lease it to C. C. Pyle for his New York Yankees team.
+Mara was awarded the Horsemen franchise in payment of a debt and proceeded to lease it to Pyle for his New York Yankees team.
 The agreement between the two rivals limited the number of home games that the Yankees were permitted to play in its namesake stadium (four in 1927) and forced to be primarily a road team displaying the talents of Red Grange.
 This arrangement lasted for three years: the Yankees were no more after the 1929 season.
 Grange played for the Yankees in 1927, however he sat out the next season with a bad leg, and then returned to the Bears where he played until 1934.
 He then coached the Bears from 1942 until 1948.